CHEM 2225: Organic Chemistry Lab II

 to be worn.
 Safety goggles much be purchased for this lab.

-required on each.
-Students will also be graded on their lab technique and data book.
-Students
+on all laboratory reports and assignments.
+Students will also be graded on their lab technique